gayoooon1/gayoooon1.github.io/_posts/2022-03-09-gumbel-softmax.md

 ---
 layout: post
 title: Categorical Reparameterization with Gumbel Softmax
+excerpt: Paper review : Categorical Reparameterization with Gumbel Softmax
 tags: gumbel-softmax
 date: 2022-03-09 14:52 +0900
 toc: true
 ---
-Paper review : Categorical Reparameterization with Gumbel Softmax
-{: .message }

 There will be an brief review about the paper.